 A written statement of objectives as part of your application.

-Your resume or CV.
+Your resumé or CV.

 Three (3) letters of recommendation

 Applicants who are not native English speakers may need to take the TOEFL or IELTS (Academic) tests.
+For more information view the Graduate Division website.

 International applicants need to show proof of sufficient funding to cover all educational and living expenses